-On Monday, Labor Day in the United States, China announced an outright ban of ICOs as well as recommended money collected by Chinese ICOs be refunded to investors.
-Although Bitcoin itself is not directly involved with most ICOs, Bitcoin and all cryptocurrencies in general, have benefited from the ICO boon by bringing new eyeballs to the nascent space.
-While this regulation has almost no effect on Bitcoin directly, new investors are likely spooked by the news.
+On Monday, Labor Day in the United States, China announced an outright ban of ICOs and recommended money collected by Chinese ICOs be refunded to investors.
+Although Bitcoin itself is not directly involved with most ICOs, Bitcoin and cryptocurrencies in general, have benefited from the ICO boon by bringing new eyeballs to the nascent space.
+While this regulation has almost no effect on Bitcoin directly, new investors are likely to be spooked by the news.

-China has a history of banning regulations which often occur at the peak of a large movements in price.
-In January this year the People's Bank of China (PBoC) announced regulatory changes on domestic Bitcoin exchanges which sent Bitcoin price tumbling 36% in one week.
+China has a history of introducing regulations — often at the peak of large movements in price.
+In January this year, the People's Bank of China (PBoC) announced regulatory changes on domestic Bitcoin exchanges which sent the Bitcoin price tumbling 36% in a week.

 Those regulations were also in line with capital controls at the time.
 While the new regulations are aimed at reducing scammers, there is undoubtedly an effort to prevent money from leaving the country.
 The PBoC will continually try to retain control.

 Hong Kong’s Securities and Futures Commission has released a cautionary statement in regards to ICOs rather than an outright ban.
 The statement was similar to a report released by the United States Security and Exchange Commission, a notice released by the Canadian Securities Administrators, and a release from the Monetary Authority of Singapore.

 As hype is generated, more and more regulators become aware, and the regulations themselves are often unable to keep up with the largely permissionless innovation that cryptocurrency allows.
 Although Bitcoin has a decentralized ecosystem, unfriendly regulations coming from any large nation with many investors should be seen as bearish.